 Advantages and Limitations

-The hill climbing algorithm is a powerful tool for optimization, but it comes with inherent challenges that can hinder its performance.
+The hill climbing algorithm is a powerful method for optimization, but like many learning algorithms, it has built-in challenges that can affect its overall performance.

 Problem: